InfinityByTen/zung/README.md

 # zung

-_क्या आप थके है_ from writing Rust programs in English?
-Do you like saying "हट" a lot?
+## _क्या आपके कोड मे जंग है?_

 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Hindi touch to your programs?

 **zung** (Hindi for _Rust_) is here to save your day, as it allows you to write Rust programs in Hindi, using Hindi keywords, Hindi function names,